Rabichandra Singh Moirangthem

-Rabichandra Singh Moirangthem (born 3 August 2001) is an Indian field hockey player from Manipur.
+Rabichandra Singh Moirangthem (Moirangthem Rabichandra Singh, born 3 August 2001) is an Indian field hockey player from Manipur.
 He plays as a midfielder for the Indian national team and represents Petroleum Sports Promotion Board in the domestic tournaments.

 Early life

 Rabichandra is from Thoya Leikai village in Moirang, Manipur.
 His is born to Bheigyabati Devi and late Nimai Singh.
 His father died in 2016.
 He was the youngest of four siblings.
-His elder brother Debid Singh, who was a state hockey player, joined Indian Army to meet the family's financial needs.
+His elder brother Devid Singh, who was a state hockey player, joined Indian Army to meet the family's financial needs.

 Career

 Rabichandra started playing hockey at the age of 10, when he attended a coaching camp at the All Moirang Hockey Association, Moirang.
 After the camp, the coach took his for trials at the Sports Authority of India training centre (SAI) hostel in Imphal, where he was selected as an inmate in 2012.
 He played for SAI, Imphal till 2016.
 During the Sub-Junior Nationals at Imphal, he was spotted to attend the selection trials for National Hockey Academy at Delhi.
 He passed the trials and joined the academy.
 After the Junior World Cup, he was given a three-year scholarship from 2019 to 2022 by the Petroleum Sports Promotion Board (PSPB).
 He also played the FIH Hockey5s and got a gold for India at Lausanne in June 2022.
 He was felicitated by the Manipur government after his return from Lausanne.